alper/alpernl/content/posts/corporate-obstacles-in-the-netherlands/index.md

   - /dingen/2009/01/corporate-obstacles-in-the-netherlands/

 ---
 I talked with Max Whitney at [25C3](http://events.ccc.de/congress/2008/) for a bit to learn about how [NYC Resistor](http://www.nycresistor.com/) came to be.
-The story seems to go something like this ((Maybe a useful recipe if you want to start your own hacker space.)):
+The story seems to go something like this [^1]:

 They find a loft in New York.
 They find 9 people willing to plunk down some cash ($1000 each).